Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdk-middleware.md

 ## Middleware examples

 Use an Middleware to modify event properties, transformation, filtering, routing to third-party destinations, and more:
-!!!example "Modify event properties, transformation, filtering"
+!!!example "Modify event properties, transformation, filtering examples"

     ???code-example "Filtering middleware example (click to expand)"